 Current regulatory frameworks, along with the non-uniformity or ambiguity of relevant legislation for mine waste, present multiple challenges.
 In many countries, the management of mine waste can be regulated through various combinations of mining, environmental and land-use legislation.
 In some cases, mine waste is governed by a patchwork of regulations, making compliance difficult.
 The complexity increases when it comes to recovering resources from mine waste.
 While many jurisdictions require environmental assessments for mining activities, including mine waste management and closure plans, these regulations often lack specific provisions to facilitate the recovery of minerals from mine waste.
 Separate permits for recovering resources may be required, but companies are often reluctant to apply due to the already lengthy and complex permitting processes for primary mining.
-In some regions, there are no specific permitting systems for the recovery of minerals from mine waste as potential resources complicates efforts to identify viable recovery opportunities.
+In some regions, there are no specific permitting systems for the recovery of minerals from mine waste.
+Furthermore, a lack of standardised methods for classifying mine waste as potential resources complicates efforts to identify viable recovery opportunities.